City Clerk

 • Trains and assigns Election Inspectors

-• Set up ballots and makes required publications
+• Works with the County Clerk to confirm ballots and makes required publications

 • Maintains request for absentee ballot voting

-• Administer Deputy Voting at area nursing homes
+• Administers Special Voting Deputy’s at area nursing homes

 • Maintains voter registration records